What can CCC do to help?

 While many institutions offer programs in ‘industrial engineering’ or ‘operations research engineering’ or ‘financial engineering,’ other universities prefer to offer concentrations within their departments of economics and mathematics to teach the skills of the corporate world.
 In these fields students study the systems that allocate financial resources, the choices corporations face to maintain fiscal solvency, and the science of decision-making.
 Many students head to large investment banks (Goldman Sachs, Morgan Stanley, etc) after graduation to begin careers in high finance.
 Others pursue careers in management consulting (McKinsey, Bain, etc).
 Still others ultimately pursue MBAs, graduate education, or apply their financial savvy as entrepreneurs.

 Perhaps no field has experienced more rapid job growth or has integrated its skills into the work of other STEM professionals than computer science.
 Computer scientists design the software that runs our modern world, working at Apple, Google, Facebook, and other innovative companies that have shaped and defined the 21st century.
 From Steve Jobs to Bill Gates to Mark Zuckerberg, recent history has offered no shortage of groundbreaking computer scientists redefining how we interact with technology and each other.
+Get off to the right start with our STEM consulting services and make your career a success.

 How can I get ready?